CEIAG Vision and Rationale

 Our careers provision is monitored and evaluated using the following measures:

-Intended Destinations data and September Guarantee data – reported back to Northamptonshire County Council – this evidences what our students intend to do after Year 11 and secured places at the start of the following academic year.
+Intended Destinations data and September Guarantee data – reported back to the local authority – this evidences what our students intend to do after Year 11 and secured places at the start of the following academic year.

 • Student destination figures post 18.